-Subject to a request for additional information, we will notify you of our decision within 72 hours after receipt of your reconsideration request.
-We will hasten the review process, which allows oral or written requests for appeals and the exchange of information by telephone, electronic mail, facsimile, or other expeditious methods.
+Unless we request additional information, we will notify you of our decision within 72 hours after receipt of your reconsideration request.
+We will expedite the review process, which allows oral or written requests for appeals and the exchange of information by telephone, electronic mail, facsimile, or other expeditious methods.

-• To file an appeal with OPM
+To file an appeal with OPM